aggie-coding-club/CrowdFundingPlatform/README.md

 # AggieFunds

-To run the project, open two terminals.
+To run the project, open two terminals in VS Code.

 Terminal 1:
 - cd frontend